avolkov1/keras_experiments/README.md

 python environment.
 Feel free to modify, copy, and do whatever you like with the code.

+Dependencies are not enforced on install, but these are mainly:
+Keras and Tensorfow.

 #### Examples

 In general you should run latest version of Keras for various examples.
-The latest release as of this update is Keras 2.1.1.
-This release has many great features.
-I will be cleaning up the code in the `keras_exp` package relying on features in the mainline Keras.
+The latest release as of this update is Keras 2.2.0.
+I clean/refactor the code over time relying on features in the mainline Keras.
 For example, the monkey patch for the backend TF function is no longer necessary given the ability to pass fetches to K.Function() with the TensorFlow backend (Keras 2.1.0 improvement).
-Even the `make_parallel` function itself is no longer necessary as it has been incorporated in Keras 2.0.9 `keras.utils.multi_gpu_model`.
-A few enhancements remain.
-Refer to [`make_parallel`](#function-make_parallel) below.
+The `make_parallel` function is no longer necessary as it has been incorporated in Keras 2.0.9 `keras.utils.multi_gpu_model`.

+I attempted making a few enhancements such as prefetching to GPUs, and using synchronous optimizers via NCCL.
+Unfortunately, because of the batch slicing implementation in `make_parallel` and `multi_gpu_model`, prefetching to multiple GPUs is not straightforward.
+Nor are my implementations of synchronous optimizer satisfactory (I am not sure if it is even working correctly).
+I recommend using Horovod which makes it easy to incorporate prefetch to device and synchronous optimizer training.

+I added a class`ModelKerasMGPU` which is a wrapper around `multi_gpu_model` to enable loading/saving of the model via `ModelCheckpoint` callback transparently.
+Also refer to [`make_parallel`](#function-make_parallel) below.

+Some examples have been removed and others refactored.
+I removed a code that used TF queues in favor of using the TF Dataset API.

 * [mnist\_tfrecord\_mgpu.py](examples/mnist/mnist_tfrecord_mgpu.py)